 F Water, plumbing and bathroom fittings

 Repair category 1

-No evidence of leakages noted from the plumbing.
+Notes No evidence of leakage was noted from the plumbing.

-Heating and hot water Repair category 1 Notes It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Heating and hot water Repair category 2 Notes It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
+The central heating boiler is of an older design.
+Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.

 Drainage

 Repair category 1

-Notes No significant defects noted.
+Notes No signficant defects noted.